bestia-dev-archived/mem2/README.md

 # Upgrades, refactoring and enhancement of mem1
 I decided that the project "mem1" is good as it is.
-It is a tutorial how to create a simple wasm with Rust ad Dodrio Virtual Dom and turn it into a webpage, electron and PhoneGap app.
+It is a tutorial how to create a simple wasm with Rust Wasm/Webassembly with Dodrio Virtual Dom and turn it into a webpage, electron and PhoneGap app.
+Very multiplatform !
 Adding anything more would make it difficult to understand and to follow the code.
 That is why I started a second project "mem2".
 I continue on the foundation of mem1 and will add stuff.
 Hopefully more advanced and interesting.